lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 Full day visit to Horton Plains National Park.
 Walk though the grasslands and Cloud Forests to a popular viewpoint know as World’s end, which is an escarpment with a 870 m drop.
 Horton Plains offers excellent opportunities to photograph Sambar, Sri Lanka’s largest species of deer which are seen near the entrance.
 We look for montane endemics Yellow- eared Bulbul, Sri Lanka Bush Warbler, Sri Lanka Wood Pigeon, Sri Lanka White Eye, Dull Blue Flycatcher and if lucky the scarce montane endemic, Sri Lanka Whistling Thrush and many other birds.
 Also visit scenic  Bakers Falls.

-##### Day 6: En route to Yalla National Park
+##### Day 6: En route to Yala National Park

 Many opportunities for landscape and rural village images.
 Late afternoon safari.

-##### Day 7: Yalla National Park
+##### Day 7: Yala National Park

-A true highlight for anyone visiting Sri Lanka, we will take open-air safari vehicles through Yalla NP.
-Yalla is a forested park on the southwest side of the island, bordered by the Indian Ocean.
+A true highlight for anyone visiting Sri Lanka, we will take open-air safari vehicles through Yala NP.
+Yala is a forested park on the southwest side of the island, bordered by the Indian Ocean.
 Here we have the chance to see its famous leopards (the highest density of leopards in the world), huge bull elephants, water buffalo, monkeys, wild boar, colorful birds and other wildlife.
 Safaris take place at sunrise and in mid to late afternoon.
 In between we have time for a siesta or for individual photography outside the park.

 {% img /images/bli/2015/05/conde-nast-ocean-picker-7.jpg "Leopard" %}

-##### Day 8: Yalla National Park and Udawalwe
+##### Day 8: Yala National Park and Udawalwe

-One last morning safari at Yalla National Park.
+One last morning safari at Yala National Park.
 Afterwards leave for Udawalawe for one night.
 Afternoon photography safari in Udawalawe National Park where close to 50-60 Elephants can be seen and the Nursery Herd which comprise of many baby Elephants is one of the key attractions.
 The park is good for birds of prey and we will look for Grey-headed Fish Eagle, Black-shouldered Kite, Changeable Hawk Eagle, Crested Serpent Eagle, White-bellied Sea Eagle, Shikra, Common Kestrel, Brown Fish Owl and Western Marsh Harrier and many others.

 ##### Day 9: Galle